Doctor insights on:

 - After getting wisdom teeth pulled

-- Can you get your wisdom teeth pulled with braces?
+- Can you smoke after having your wisdom teeth removed?

 - Can you drink alcohol after having your wisdom teeth removed?